NikolajHee/RL_private/README.md

 ## M1/ARM chipset (Mac os-x)
 Apple recently upraded from intel to an ARM chipset.
 If you don't have python 3.8 installed already, one student has had success installing python using Rosetta 2.
+Relevant thread on piazza: https://piazza.com/class/kyynt87b9n03zm

 I think this guide will explain the process of installing Rosetta 2: